tawasta/account-analytic/account_vendor_invoice_update_line_analytic_tags/README.rst

 Usage
 =====
-* Open a draft supplier invoice and select some default analytic tags
+* Open a draft supplier invoice with some lines
-* Click "Set tags for invoice lines"
+* Set the default analytic tags

 Known issues / Roadmap
 ======================